 In the article “What is repentance?”, I wrote that God produces repentance in the heart of those who enter the New Covenant.
-But, from the passages of the Old Testament, which speak about the promise of the New Covenant, it seems that this Covenant was promised only to the people of Israel.
+But from the Old Testament passages, which speak about the promise of the New Covenant, it seems that this Covenant was promised only to the people of Israel.
 Moreover, in the Gospel of Matthew, when a Canaanite woman begged the Lord Jesus to heal her daughter, the Lord Jesus initially neglected her, and when the disciples urged Him to listen to her, He replied, “I was sent only to the lost sheep of the house of Israel” (Matthew 15:24).
-However, what is the part of the non-Jews or Gentiles in the New Covenant?
+However, what is the part of the non-Jews (or Gentiles) in the New Covenant?
 Can the Gentiles enter the New Covenant?

 1. The fact that the Gentiles would benefit from the blessings of the New Covenant was a mystery until the coming of Jesus